 Click here to read the closure recommendation from the American Library Association.

-Items may be returned via the Library's three outdoor book drops (two located in the library parking lot, and the other at the South Fire Station on Naticook Road)!
-Due dates have been extended to June 18th, and overdue fines will continue to be waived until further notice.
+Items may be returned via the Library's 3 outdoor book drops (2 located in the library parking lot, and the other at the South Fire Station on Naticook Road).
+Overdue fines will continue to be waived until further notice.

-Please note that library kits such as gaming systems, cake pans, makerspace items, and other electronic devices may not be returned through the book drops.
-Please call the library at 424-5021 (ext 101 or 102) between 10:00am and 7:00pm Monday through Thursday and 10:00am to 5:00pm on Fridays to speak with a staff member and schedule a time for "no contact" returns.
+Please note that Library kits such as gaming systems, cake pans, makerspace items, and other electronic devices may not be returned through the book drops.
+Please call the library at 603-424-5021 (ext 101 or 102) during our operating hours to speak with a staff member and schedule a time for "no contact" returns.

 Access to our vast digital collections such as cloudLibrary, OverDrive/Libby, Hoopla, Kanopy, and our databases will be unaffected.
 Hoopla funding has been increased temporarily to increase the limit of monthly checkouts from 4 to 6.
 Don't have a Library card?
 Sign up remotely here.